 But entering the TCA isn’t the only fate for acetyl-CoA.
 It can instead be shuttled off to make fatty acids.
 Or it can go the ketone body way….

 Acetoacetate is basically 2 acetyl-CoA molecules ditching their Co-As & shacking up.
-Beta-hydroxybutyrate is a reduced form of that where one of the ketone’s is converted to a hydroxyl group.
-And acetone is a spontaneous product from the breakdown of those – it’s the decarboxylated form of acetoacetate & unlike those other 2, it can’t easily be converted back into acetyl-CoA – the liver can do that – but indirectly – it first turns it into lactic acid, then that gets oxidized into pyretic acid and then you can turn that pyruvic acid into acetyl-CoA.
+Beta-hydroxybutyrate is a reduced form of that where one of the ketone’s is converted to a hydroxyl )-OH) group.
+And acetone is a spontaneous product from the breakdown of those – it’s the decarboxylated form of acetoacetate & unlike those other two, it can’t easily be converted back into acetyl-CoA.
+The liver can do that – but indirectly – it first turns it into lactic acid, then that gets oxidized into pyretic acid and then you can turn that pyruvic acid into acetyl-CoA.

 When ketone bodies are produced faster than they can be consumed you get ketosis – which is ketone overload – in your blood (ketonemia) & pee (ketonuria).
 And having all those carboxylic acid groups messes up the pH of these fluids.
 Diabetics are at risk for diabetic ketoacidosis when their insulin levels are too low – basically their cells aren’t taking in and using sugar, and insulin’s “opposite” hormone-wise, glucagon, goes unchecked, “yelling” at cells to burn fat.
 So they do – they turn to breaking down fat and protein leading to high levels of ketones being made.